MicrosoftDocs/globalization/globalization/internationalization/pluralization.md

 Przeczytałeś 5 artykułów.
 ```

-In English, sentences for all 6 forms have been included.
-This is best practice, even if other languages don’t use all the forms.
+In English, sentences for all 6 forms are included.
+Including all 6 forms in the source language is best practice, even if the target languages don’t use all the forms.

 ## Ordinal pluralization